infowanderer/proxmox-pve-live/README.md

 * Supports persistent filesystems across reboots (if configured).
 * Use it to test Proxmox VE without installing it.
 * Or create a portable USB to run a live Proxmox VE system.
-* Can serve as an Unraid replacement if you manually configure Samba, accounts, and shared folders.
+* Can serve as an Unraid replacement, see [samba-server-setup.sh](./samba-server-setup.sh).

 ---